Grauer is the academic engine at Pomfret.

 The Grauer Family Institute for Excellence and Innovation in Education at Pomfret School is a thought leader on a range of educational issues.
-The Institute makes significant resources available for faculty to undertake research and pursue professional development opportunities so that they may design and deliver innovative programs inside and outside the classroom.
+Created through a generous gift from former Board Chair Peter Grauer, and his wife Laurie, the center is an internal think tank that has positioned the school as a leader on a range of educational issues.
+The institute makes significant resources available for faculty to experiment with emerging teaching methods and pursue ongoing professional development so that they may design and deliver innovative programs in and out of the classroom.

 Pomfret is committed to pioneering new approaches to secondary education and sharing its experience with other educators.
-While preserving high academic standards that have traditionally defined a Pomfret education, we are dedicated to preparing our graduates for success in a world that will be defined by the need for creative, collaborative solutions to global challenges.
+While preserving high academic standards that have traditionally defined a Pomfret education, the Grauer Institute is dedicated to preparing our graduates for success in a world that will be defined by the need for creative, collaborative solutions to global challenges.